-Generally, the school receives personal data from the individual directly (including, in the case of pupils, from their parents).
+Generally, the School receives personal data from the individual directly (including, in the case of pupils, from their parents).
 This may be via a form, or simply in the ordinary course of interaction or communication (such as email or written assessments).

-However, in some cases personal data may be supplied by third parties (for example another school, or other professionals or authorities working with that individual); or collected from publicly available resources.
+However in some cases personal data will be supplied by third parties (for example another school, or other professionals or authorities, or third party service providers who credit and identity check parents and their source of funds); or collected from publicly available resources.